nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 <TabItem value="do" label="DigitalOcean">

-DigitalOcean has a restriction with autoscaling in that the minimum nodes allowed (`min_nodes` = 1) is one but is by far the cheapest provider even accounting for spot/preemptible instances.
+DigitalOcean has a restriction with autoscaling in that the minimum nodes allowed (`min_nodes` = 1) is one but is by far the least expensive provider even accounting for spot/pre-emptible instances.
 In addition Digital Ocean doesn't have accelerator/gpu support.
-Digital Ocean is a great default choice for tying out QHub.
-Below is the recommended setup.
+Digital Ocean is a great default choice for trying out Nebari.

 :::note
-DigitalOcean regularly updates Kubernetes versions hence, the field `kubernetes_version` will most likely have to be changed.
+DigitalOcean regularly updates Kubernetes versions; therefore, the field `kubernetes_version` will most likely have to be changed.
 [See available instance types for DigitalOcean](https://www.digitalocean.com/docs/droplets/).
 If you used `qhub init` this version will automatically be computed for you.
 Do not copy the version you see below.
 :::

 To see available instance types refer to [Digital Ocean Instance Types](https://www.digitalocean.com/docs/droplets/).
 Additionally the Digital Ocean cli `doctl` has